sheltermanager/asm3/src/static/pages/manual/_sources/paymentprocessors.rst.txt

 ==================

 ASM can request due payments from customers via a payment processor.
-Currently, support is available for PayPal, Stripe and Cardcom (Israel only).
+Currently, support is available for PayPal, Stripe, Square and Cardcom (Israel only).

 For details on configuring payment processors from the options screen at :menuselection:`Settings --> Options --> Payment Processors`, see